ghbcode/website/ml.md

 Each topic is covered within a self contained python notebook.
 In some cases the notebooks run code using the [scikit-learn library](http://scikit-learn.org/stable/modules/classes.html).
 To begin I'm noting the main ideas first and updates/revisions will follow.

 There are various ways to categorize machine learning methods but a common way to think about it is via the following categories.
 Note that there is another distinction, whether your output is a real-valued number or some sort of classification.
-For the former, an example would be to predict the price of a stock.
-This is commonly referred to as 'regression.'
-The later is referred to as 'classification' and it would answer the question 'does the input belong to class A or B?'.
-Lastly note that classification can also contain probability measure as in, 'input X is of class A with a probability of 80%'.
+Note that classification can also contain probability measure as in, 'input X is of class A with a probability of 80%'.

 * **Supervised Learning** - use labeled data to train your algorithm
   * [Bayes, MLE and MAP Preliminaries](/website/notebooks/Bayes-MLE-MAP.html)